jzpero/mdnotes/docs/Neurology/Guillain-Barré Syndrome.md

 2. Ataxia
 3. Areflexia

+## Investigations

+- **CSF** typically shows elevated protein within 1 week, without a sustained pleocytosis

 ## Treatment of GBS

-- **IVIG and plasmapheresis** are proven to help improve symptoms and prognosis in acute inflammatory demyelinating polyneuropathy.
+- **IVIG or plasmapheresis** are proven to help improve symptoms and prognosis in acute inflammatory demyelinating polyneuropathy.
+Probably not helpful once patients reach the plateau phase.
+Combination is not proven to be better than one alone.
+For this reason, IVIG is usually the first line treatment due to safety and ease.
+    - IVIG 0.4 g/kg x 5 days
+    - These interventions decrease need for ventilation by half.
+Improvements may be delayed.
     - steroids are not shown to be helpful
 - General medical supportive care
+    - Critical care, stepup, neurology ward setting as appropriate
-    - Respiratory status and ventilation if needed
+    - Respiratory status and ventilation if needed +/- trach
     - Cardiac and hemodynamic management (autonomic instability common)
     - Pain control
     - PT/OT/rehab